MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

 - On the **History** tab, you can see the history of changes to the group.

-- On the **References** tab, you can see lists of all the build and release pipelines and other task groups that reference this task group.
+- On the **References** tab, you can see lists of all the pipelines and other task groups that reference this task group.
 This listing helps you ensure that changes don't have unexpected effects on other processes.

 ## Create preview and updated versions of task groups